Honda Goldwing Timing Belt Replacement

 Worn Pulleys.
 Bear in mind that the drive pulley and the driven pulley also wear over time and will also need replacing.
 If you fail to replace worn pulleys and to put new timing belts on them, the pulleys will rapidly wear the new belts to the point they'll need replacing yet again.

-When to Replace the Timing Chains on a Honda Goldwing GL1800
+When to Replace Honda Goldwing GL1800 Timing Chains

-The newer timing system introduced on the Goldwing GL1800 models is much more robust, and the timing chains do not experience anywhere near as much wear as the GL1500's timing belts.
+The newer timing system introduced on the Goldwing GL1800 models is much more robust, and the timing chains don't experience anywhere near as much wear as the GL1500's timing belts.

 The metal timing chain won't break down in cold weather; doesn't stretch like a rubberized belt; and is much more capable of withstanding the stresses of higher RPMs.
 Additionally, the GL1800 timing system features more advanced tensioners, as well as a pair of guide rails that keep tension on the sprockets to add to the longevity of the timing system.